dotnet/runtime/docs/design/coreclr/botr/type-system.md

 2. If a thread static variable associated with a collectible assembly refers to the collectible assembly `LoaderAllocator` via a series of object references, it must not provide a reason for the collectible assembly to be considered referenced.
 3. If a collectible assembly is collected, then the associated static variables no longer exist, and the TLSIndex values associated with that collectible assembly becomre re-useable.
 4. If a thread is no longer executing, then all thread statics associated with that thread are no longer kept alive.

+The approach chosen is to use a pair of different handle types.
+For efficient access, the handle type stored in the dynamically adjusted array is a WeakTrackResurrection GCHandle.
+This handle instance is associated with the slot in the TLS data, not with the exact instantiation, so it can be re-used when the if the associated collectible assembly is collected, and then the slot is re-used.
+In addition, each slot that is in use will have a `LOADERHANDLE` which will keep the object alive until the `LoaderAllocator` is freed.
+This `LOADERHANDLE` will be abandoned if the `LoaderAllocator` is collected, but that's ok, as `LOADERHANDLE` only needs to be cleaned up if the `LoaderAllocator` isn't collected.
+On thread destroy, for each collectible slot in the tls array, we will explicitly free the `LOADERHANDLE` on the correct `LoaderAllocator`.

 Physical Architecture
 =====================